27th Annual Green Chemistry & Engineering

 We are looking forward to an exciting event as we bring together a diverse scientific community to advance green and sustainable chemistry and engineering research, education, and sustainable technologies.

 Proposals will be reviewed and considered using the following criteria:

 - Topic meets the definition of green and sustainable chemistry or engineering.

-- Topic supports the conference theme of “Thinking in Systems: Designing for Sustainable Use” or fills gaps in current practice to advance green and sustainable chemistry or engineering.
+- Topic supports the conference theme of “Use Closing the loop: Chemistry for a Sustainable Future” or fills gaps in current practice to advance green and sustainable chemistry or engineering.

 - Proposed session is innovative and forward-thinking in advancing green and sustainable chemistry and engineering.

 - Diversity of proposed speakers and organizers (See DEIR statement below).